-- b) Tools of Analysis: The proposed tools of analysis include the statistical tools like tabulation, simple percentages etc., have been used to analyze the data. - c) Hypothesis: There is significant difference among public company, private company and LLP form of business organizations. - d) Limitations: There are some limitations found in this research paper.
+- scholarly research articles belonging to several national and international journals, business magazines and company reports. - b) Tools of Analysis: The proposed tools of analysis include the statistical tools like tabulation, simple percentages etc., have been used to analyze the data. - c) Hypothesis: There is significant difference among public company, private company and LLP form of business organizations. - d) Limitations: There are some limitations found in this research paper.
 Firstly it is based on secondary data sources, and the conclusions are framed on the basis of the same.
-Secondly the concerned data analysis has been available only from 2013 to 2015 as shown in annexure -2. - e) Rationality to go for LLP: With the emergence of time when people were forged by the unethical structure of partnership firms and were not diligent enough to afford the compliance of that of a company, the Ministry of Corporate Affairs brought the concept of Limited Liability Partnership Firms into picture i.e. an entity which offers management flexibility coupled with less compliance to follow.
+Secondly the concerned data analysis has been available only from 2013 to 2015 as shown in annexure -2. - e) Rationality to go for LLP: With the emergence of time when people were forged by the unethical structure of partnership firms and were not diligent enough to afford compliance of that of a company, the Ministry of Corporate Affairs brought the concept of Limited Liability Partnership Firms into picture i.e. an entity which offers management flexibility coupled with less compliance to follow.

 The greatest advantage which LLP offers is the flexibility to do business.
 Instead of being bound by legal provisions, LLP's are free to create their own rules of management, which was not possible in case of companies.
 As result of which, a lot of companies have started to convert themselves into LLP.
 In case of LLP, the LLP Agreement is of fundamental importance.
 The Agreement defines the rules of the games, terms and conditions of the relationship vis-à-vis the LLP and the partners and the partners' inter-se.
 The entire LLP functions on the basis of the LLP agreement.
-LLP is managed by the Partnership themselves.
-Generally partners who manage the business are called managing partners.
-There is also a concept of designated partners in the LLP.
-In terms of law designated partners are responsible for compliance of LLP Act, Income Tax etc. Generally it is believed that designated partners are also the managing partners but it can't be true in all cases.
-Different partners may be called as designated and managing partners.